Self-Distilled Reasoner: On-Policy Self-Distillation

 Experimental Results

-We evaluate OPSD on competition-level mathematical reasoning benchmarks (AIME 2024/2025, HMMT 2025, AMO-Bench) using the Qwen3 model family (1.7B, 4B, and 8B parameters).
-In the main results below, SFT, GRPO, and OPSD all used the same training datasets from OpenThoughts.
-For GRPO, we used a 16k generation length and sampled 8 rollouts per problem, while for OPSD, we used only a 2048 generation length for distillation and sampled only 1 rollout per problem.
-Our results show that across 3 model scales, OPSD has proven to be effective and better than SFT and GRPO, while requiring less computational cost than GRPO.
+We evaluate whether OPSD’s dense supervision translates to practical gains on challenging benchmarks.
+We test on competition-level mathematical reasoning benchmarks using the Qwen3 model family.
+SFT, GRPO, and OPSD all used the same training datasets from OpenThoughts.
+For GRPO, we used a 16k generation length and sampled 8 rollouts per problem, while for OPSD, we used only a 1024 generation length for distillation and sampled only 1 rollout per problem.
+Our results show that OPSD is better than SFT and matches or exceeds GRPO while being significantly more token-efficient.

 Figure 4: Main results comparing OPSD against baseline methods across benchmarks.